Rafi260/TicTacToe/README.md

 ## Game optimization:

-* I reused resources (One main GameLogic class for all mode)
+* I reused resources when ever possible.
+(One main GameLogic class for all mode)
-* Used inheritence where ever possible.
+* Used inheritence .
 * In whole game, Update() function has been used one time.
 * To animate UI, used script.
 * Used low size, high quality images.

 ## UX

-* UI is user friendly.
+* UI is very user friendly.
 * Easy to understand what user should do next.
 * User can undo any operation anytime.
 * Clean, uncluttered user interface.